zenmumbler/Inquisition/Readme.md

 		auto r = makeReport<SimpleTestReport>(std::ref(std::cout));
 		runAll(r);

-		// doing this will return a non-zero result for failed builds, for use in bigger purposes return r->failures() + r->errors();
+		// doing this will return a non-zero result for failed builds, for use in bigger build processes return r->failures() + r->errors();
 	}